Latest Updates on Camp Lejeune Water Contamination Lawsuit 2024

 • $400,000 for more than five years.

-Eligibility requires a diagnosis at least two years post-exposure but within 35 years of the last exposure, with sufficient medical documentation and proof of residence or employment at Camp Lejeune for at least 30 days between August 1, 1953, and December 31, 1987.
+Eligibility required a diagnosis at least two years post-exposure but within 35 years of the last exposure, with sufficient medical documentation and proof of residence or employment at Camp Lejeune for at least 30 days between August 1, 1953, and December 31, 1987.

 Camp Lejeune Water Contamination Lawsuits Filed In MDL